Third-Party Liability Auto Insurance Explained

 Use Telematics

-Telematics are insurance technology that monitors your driving habits by recording your speed, how far you travel, how hard you brake, and other factors.
+Telematics is insurance technology that monitors your driving habits by recording your speed, distance travelled, how hard you brake, and other factors.
 Sign up for a compact sensor that pairs with your smartphone through your insurance company.

 Compare Rates